Andrew-S-Rosen/cbe504/main.typ

 // Notes for next time
+// Stop doing non-isothermal reactors.
+Then move material balances to the beginning.
 // Improve section on empirical isotherm models
 // Replace 4.3.2 Stoichiometric Numbers with 5.3 from Davis and Davis instead
 // In-class exams